uptane/uptane-standard/uptane-standard.md

 #### OEMs initializing Uptane at the factory using SOTA

 Bob, who works for an OEM, is overseeing the installation of Uptane on new vehicles at a manufacturing plant.
-He starts by preparing the ECUs by adding the following things: code to perform full/partial verification, the latest copy of the relevant metadata, the public keys, and the latest time, signed by the time server.
-His implementation would be considered Uptane-compliant if: a) all primaries perform full verification; b) all secondaries that are updated via OTA perform full / partial verification; and c) all other ECUs that perform no verification cannot be updated via OTA.
+He starts with preparing the ECUs by adding the following components: code to perform full and partial verification, the latest copy of the relevant metadata, the public keys, and the latest time, signed by the time server.
+His implementation would be considered Uptane-compliant if:

+1. all primaries perform full verification;
+1. all secondaries that are updated via OTA perform full or partial verification; and
+1. all other ECUs that do not perform verification cannot be updated via OTA.

 #### Updating one ECU with a complete image